rainbow-xsl/Documentation/README.md

 #Publishing System Documentation

 First up, if you would like to add to this documentation, GitHub uses [Markdown](https://daringfireball.net/projects/markdown/) and here's a great 3 minute [GitHub guide](https://guides.github.com/features/mastering-markdown/) on mastering markdown.
 The best practice way to add to this documenatation is to [fork](https://help.github.com/articles/fork-a-repo/) and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+The easiest way to start using GitHub is to use [GitHub Desktop](https://desktop.github.com/).

 We are looking to use the containerization technology [Docker](https://www.docker.com/) and maybe [Vagrant](https://www.vagrantup.com/).
 This project is primarily using Ruby so have a quick read of the results from the [2016 Rails Survey](http://rails-hosting.com/2016/index.html).